precimed/yunhoop/tools/novelty/README.md

 **Function**
-This script checks whether the loci reported by cfdr analysis have been registed in gwascatalog with respect to specific phenotype, if so the loci is not regarded as novel loci.
+This script checks whether the loci reported by cfdr analysis have been registered in gwascatalog with respect to specific phenotype, if so the locus is considered unnovel.

 **Usage** ``sh check_loci_in_gwasc.sh cfdr_clump_snps_file fuma_gwascatalog_file keyword``